 “While a man was walking along a path, he found a thorny branch of a tree on the way and removed it.
 Allah s.w.t. thanked him for that deed and forgave him”.

 Any individual may walk on a pathway and find a matter that either affects the cleanliness of the road or could potentially harm the subsequent people walking or commuting thereupon.
-But not everyone would actually have the will or capacity to remove the harm or in the very least, avoid leaving harmful trails along the way.
+But not everyone would actually have the will or capacity to remove the harm or at the very least, avoid leaving harmful trails along the way.

 Even the tiniest of efforts can make an impact, can create change, and can affect the environment around them.
 Solely for the purpose that it is our responsibility to care for the wellbeing of the planet we are living in.
 As narrated in a hadith, ‘Abdullah ibn ‘Umar r.a. reported that the Prophet s.a.w. said,